ZQ-jhon/web-native-staking-v2/README.md

 ## Getting Started

-OneFx is a full-stack framework for building web apps.
+web-native-staking-v2 is based on OneFx which is a full-stack framework for building web apps.
 Here are the features you'll find in Onefx.js:

 - server side rendering and universal rendering with react and redux
 - ES2017, JSX, TypeScript support out of the box